Santiago Cordero: Career

 Cordero signed for Exeter Chiefs in 2018 and has since played 33 games scoring 10 tries.
 In March 2019 he was awarded the Gallagher Premiership Rugby Player of the Month, and in May 2019 was announced as one of the five nominees for the prestigious Rugby Players Association Player of the Year award.

-Cordero is part of the Argentina squad that competes in the Rugby Championship.

 On 6 January 2019, Cordero left Exeter to join French side Bordeaux in the Top 14 competition ahead of the 2019-20 season.

+On 23 March 2023, Connacht Rugby announced that Cordero had signed for the club on a 2 year deal, beginning in the 2023-24 season.

+In May 2025, Connacht Rugby announced that Cordero would be leaving at the end of the season.
+No new club had been announced at the time.

+On 19 July 2025, Cordero announced his retirement from the international team.

+Santiago Cordero is one of Argentina's top try scorers, with 18 tries in 56 caps for Los Pumas.